Democratic National Committee cyber attacks: Background

 As is common among Russian intelligence services, both groups used similar hacking tools and strategies.
 It is believed that neither group was aware of the other.
-Although this is antithetical to American computer intelligence methods, for fear of undermining or defeating intelligence operations of the other, this has been common practice in the Russian intelligence community since 2004.
+This type of operation is antithetical to American computer intelligence methods, for fear of undermining or defeating intelligence operations of the other.
+However, this has been common practice for the Russian intelligence community since 2004.

 This intrusion was part of several attacks attempting to access information from American political organizations, including the 2016 U.S. presidential campaigns.
-Both "Cozy Bear" and "Fancy Bear" are known adversaries, who have extensively engaged in political and economic espionage that benefits the Russian Federation government.
-Both are believed connected to the Russian intelligence services.
+Both "Cozy Bear" and "Fancy Bear" are known adversaries of the United States, who have extensively engaged in political and economic espionage that benefits the Russian Federation government.
+Both groups are believed to be connected to the Russian intelligence services.
 Also, both access resources and demonstrate levels of proficiency matching nation-state capabilities.

 "Cozy Bear" has in the past year infiltrated unclassified computer systems of the White House, the U.S. State Department, and the U.S. Joint Chiefs of Staff.
 According to CrowdStrike, other targeted sectors include: Defense, Energy, Mining, Financial, Insurance, Legal, Manufacturing, Media, Think tanks, Pharmaceutical, Research and Technology industries as well as universities.
 "Cozy Bear" observed attacks have occurred in Western Europe, Brazil, China, Japan, Mexico, New Zealand, South Korea, Turkey and Central Asia.